-We talked with Major League Baseball left-fielder Matt Holliday about how he’s living in the increase of Christ, his faith journey, and the mentors that have impacted his life.
-Here’s what he had to say.
+We talked with former MLB outfielder Matt Holliday about how he’s living in the increase of Christ, his faith journey, and the mentors who have impacted his life.
+Here’s what he had to say:

 What effect does your faith have on your lifestyle?

-My faith affects everything I do—how I husband, how I parent, and how I interact with my teammates.
-I try to model the Biblical disciplines that demonstrate what it takes to be a good husband, father, friend, and teammate.
-Without the guidance of God’s Word and His Holy Spirit in my life marriage would be a lot more difficult, parenting would be much more frustrating, and playing baseball would not be as much fun.
+My faith affects everything I do — how I husband, how I parent and how I interact with my teammates.
+I try to model the Biblical disciplines that demonstrate what it takes to be a good husband, father, friend and teammate.
+Without the guidance of God’s Word and His Holy Spirit in my life, marriage would be a lot more difficult, parenting would be much more frustrating, and playing baseball would not have been as much fun.

 Who have been the mentors in your life?
 How did God bring these people into your life?

-There are times in our lives when we become the Timothy and God brings the Pauls—Christian mentors who can help lead and shape our lives to draw nearer to Christ—in our lives to mentor us.
+There are times in our lives when we become the Timothy and God brings the Pauls — Christian mentors who can help lead and shape our lives to draw nearer to Christ.
 Hopefully, in turn, we can then be Pauls to Timothys that God brings into our lives, taking our turn to mentor and encourage others.
 In the minors, Jay Jones and Seth Taylor were two teammates of mine who were a little bit older and much further along in their faith than I was.
 They both came alongside me and showed me what it looked like to walk with Christ daily.
 They also showed me what firm, faithful marriages looked like, which prepared me for my own marriage with Leslee.

-Currently, I have strong relationships with a few mentors/friends of mine such as Waino and Lance Berkman—men who have a profound effect on my life and faith in Christ.
+Currently, I have strong relationships with a few mentors/friends of mine such as Adam Wainwright and Lance Berkman — men who have a profound effect on my life and faith in Christ.

 What does the Increase of Christ mean to you?